 Video is a powerful storytelling tool, and the University of South Dakota knows it.
 What better way to get admitted students excited about their future at USD than to show them all that’s in store for them — personally?

-Filmed from the point of view of the person watching and filled with personalized details, this video is like a peek into the future, starring everyone’s favorite character: themselves.
+Filmed from the point of view of the person watching and filled with personalised details, this video is like a peek into the future, starring everyone’s favourite character: themselves.

 Best for: Driving spending with relevant recommendations

 Sometimes loyalty club members need a little push to take advantage of their benefits.
-Tesco created the above video to offer personalized recommendations to places Clubcard members might enjoy using their vouchers.
+Tesco created the above video to offer personalised recommendations to places Clubcard members might enjoy using their vouchers.